jarobar435/party-pads-sound-game/README.md

 ### Current status

-*Project is currently in the WorkInProgres stage.*
+*Project is currently in the Work In Progress stage.*
 *The completion deadline: ***06.05.2018****

 **TODO's:**